OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/migrating-data-from-octopus-2.6.5-2018.10lts.md

 Please see our [tips for minimizing the migration duration](minimize-migration-time.md).
 :::

-## Importing Your 2.6 Backup Into 2018.10 LTS {#MigratingdatafromOctopus2.6to3.x-Importingyour2.6Backupinto3.x}
+## Importing your 2.6 backup into 2018.10 LTS {#MigratingdatafromOctopus2.6to3.x-Importingyour2.6Backupinto3.x}

 To import your 2.6 Raven data into a 2018.10 LTS installation (generally this is run after a side-by-side upgrade) you need to select import from the Octopus Manager.